Valdorff/rp-thoughts/rpl_staking/readme.md

 The proposal focuses a _lot_ more spend on incentivizing minipool creation, while still spending a significant amount on the speculative and hands-off categories of RPL staking (compare with Dev spend, for example).
-The current outsized speculation category (previously larger than Dev, oDAO, IMC, GMC, and Reserves _combined_) has been significantly reduced so that we can spend a lot more on achieving the protocol goal of attracting minipool creation (and rETH supplying).
+The current outsized speculation category (larger than Dev, oDAO, IMC, GMC, and Reserves _combined_) has been significantly reduced so that we can spend a lot more on achieving the protocol goal of attracting minipool creation (and rETH supplying).

 For a step-by-step breakdown, look [in the detail section](#how-rp-currently-spends-no-rewards).